aornota/redneck/README.md

 #### Responses to 1![S](https://raw.githubusercontent.com/aornota/redneck/main/src/resources/S.png) opening

-If responder has a weak hand with a long suit (ideally 7+ cards) other than spades - such that their hand is essentially worthless unless their suit is the trump suit - they should make a [weak "jump" response](#Weak_jump_responses_to_1S_opening).
+If responder has a weak hand with a long suit (ideally 7+ cards) other than spades - such that their hand is essentially worthless unless their suit is the trump suit - they should make a [weak response](#Weak_responses_to_1S_opening).

 If responder has a weak hand (ca. 6 HCP or less) with 4+ spades, they should make a [pre-emptive response](#Pre-emptive_responses_to_1S_opening) (or pass with a very weak hand with exactly 4 spades and no singleton or void).